steffenricklin/cgcv-lab-assignments/lab7/README.md

 ## Lab 7 - Landscape generation

-Can be viewed by clicking [here](https://steffenricklin.github.io/cgcv-lab-assignments/lab7/LandscapesWebGL)
+Can be viewed by clicking [here](https://play.unity.com/mg/other/cgcv2021-lab-7-landscape-generation-with-terraces) (might not work on Brave, tested on Safari and Chrome)

 ___